DataONEorg/member-node-info/readme.md

 └── production          Content for the production environment
     └── graphics        Folder with Member Node icons / logos ├── originals   Original images
-        └── web         Images to be used in Web interfaces
+        ├── web         Images to be used in Web interfaces └── working     Images in between original and web.
+Assume web images are generated automatically from these.
 ```

 Image files are named with the node Id minues the "urn:node:" portion.
 So for